GfSE/SAF-Specification/viewpoints/Physical-Context-Exchange-Viewpoint.md

 * [Supplier](../stakeholders.md#Supplier)
 * [System Architect](../stakeholders.md#System-Architect)
 ## Concern
-* How does the system or a system element interact with the test environment?
 * How to connect the system or a system element to a test equipment?
+* How will the system be used by whom and which contextual elements are involved?
 * What are the Interface Requirements regarding bandwidth, data throughput and latency?
 * What are the external physical entities the system interacts with in the respective context?
-* What are the protocols for exchanging items on an interface?
+* What are the protocols for exchanging items on specific interface?
+* What kind of information or what kind of items are exchanged between the system and external entities (incl. actors)?
+* What kind of physical items (energy, material, information, etc.) are exchanged between the system and external entities?
 * Which HW interfaces are necessary?
 * Which SW interfaces are necessary?
+* Which information is exchanged between the system and external entities?
+* Which interface design items are on an interface of a physical architecture element?
 * Which interface partners does a HW item have?
 * Which interface partners does a SW item have?
+* Which standards, protocols and format specifications are associated with a specific interface?
 ## Profile Model Reference
 The following Stereotypes / Model Elements are used in the Viewpoint:
 * Attribute "realizing connector" of ItemFlow referencing Connector
 * Connector [UML_Standard_Profile]
+* FlowProperty [SysML Profile]
 * FlowProperty contained in SAF_PhysicalInterfaceDefinition
 * FlowProperty typed by SAF_PhysicalExchangeType
-* FlowProperty [SysML Profile]
+* ItemFlow [SysML Profile]
 * ItemFlow typed by SAF_PhysicalExchangeType
-* ItemFlow [SysML Profile]
+* ProxyPort [SysML Profile]
 * ProxyPort typed by SAF_PhysicalInterfaceDefinition
-* ProxyPort [SysML Profile]
 * [SAF_PhysicalEnvironment](../stereotypes.md#SAF_PhysicalEnvironment)
 * [SAF_PhysicalExchangeType](../stereotypes.md#SAF_PhysicalExchangeType)
 * [SAF_PhysicalExternalSystem](../stereotypes.md#SAF_PhysicalExternalSystem)